Neutrinoless $\beta\beta$-Decay in DCEQTDA: Introduction

-In addition to evaluating the $\b\b^-$-decays of $^{76}$Ge, we also discuss the $\b\b^+$-decays of $^{124}$Xe, where has been done the first direct observation of the $2\nu$ double electron capture ($2\nu ee$) for the ground state in $^{124}$Te, with the half-life ${\tau_{2\nu}^{ee}}(0^+_1) = (1.8\pm 0.6)\times 10^{22}$ y \cite{Apr19} , which is the longest half-life ever measured directly, about one trillion times the age of the Universe.
+In addition to evaluating the $\b\b^-$-decays of $^{76}$Ge, we also discuss the $\b\b^+$-decays of $^{124}$Xe, where has been done the first direct observation of the $2\nu$ double electron capture ($2\nu ee$) for the ground state in $^{124}$Te, with the half-life ${\tau_{2\nu}^{ee}}(0^+_1) = (1.8\pm 0.6)\times 10^{22}$ y \cite{Apr19}, which is the longest half-life ever measured directly, about one trillion times the age of the Universe\footnote{As pointed out by Doi~\cite{Doi93} in order to satisfy the energy-momentum conservation this decay mode should be accompanied by an emission of some additional particle(s).}.
 More recently, by a XMASS experiment \cite{Hir20} has been imposed the constraint on this half-life ${\tau_{2\nu}^{ee}}(0^+_1) > 2.1 \times 10^{22}$ y at $90\%$ confidence level, which is consistent with above measurement.